Table of Contents

 - There are no neurologic complaints

-- Initial duration of the disease < 6 weeks.
+- Initial duration of the disease is <6 weeks.

-Children younger than 3 years have a mild course as well.
-The long-term prognosis of HSP depends on the severity of renal and GI involvement, which are causes of considerable morbidity and mortality.
+Long-term prognosis of HSP depends on the severity of renal and GI involvement, which can cause significant morbidity and mortality.